History, Heritage & Arts

 Waleska

-Located on the campus of Reinhardt University and known as one of the best concert halls in the southeast, the FPAC offers exceptional performances in an intimate setting.
+Located on the campus of Reinhardt University and host to one of the best concert halls in the southeast, the FPAC offers exceptional performances in an intimate setting for the local community.

 Waleska, GA 30183

 Georgia’s Official Frontier and Southeastern Indian Interpretive Center and a certified National Park Service Trail of Tears Interpretive Site.
-Visitors will see a film about the Southeastern Indians, exhibits including dioramas, plus artifacts and contemporary American Indian art.
+Visitors will see a film about the Southeastern Indians.
+Exhibits include dioramas and artifacts, plus contemporary American Indian art.

-The Sellars Gallery of Historic Hand Tools features an amazing collection of hand tools from more than 100 crafts.
+The Sellars Gallery of Historic Hand Tools features an amazing collection of over 10,000 historic hand tools.
 Walking trails and a great gift shop are also available.

 Waleska, GA 30183